aws/s2n-quic/CONTRIBUTING.md

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in s2n-quic we ask that you notify AWS Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public github issue.

+If you package or distribute s2n-quic, or use s2n-quic as part of a large multi-user service, you may be eligible for pre-notification of future s2n-quic releases.
+Please contact s2n-pre-notification@amazon.com.

 ## Licensing